jpinglove/enex2notion/README.md

-  -h, --help                 show this help message and exit --token TOKEN              Notion integration token [NEEDED FOR UPLOAD] --pageid PAGE_ID           Parent page ID where imported notebooks will be created [NEEDED FOR UPLOAD] --root-page NAME           root page name for the imported notebooks, it will be created if it does not exist (default: "Evernote ENEX Import")
+  -h, --help                 show this help message and exit --token TOKEN              Notion integration token [NEEDED FOR UPLOAD] --pageid PAGE_ID           Parent page ID where imported notebooks will be created [NEEDED FOR UPLOAD]

   --mode {DB,PAGE}           upload each ENEX as database (DB) or page with children (PAGE) (default: DB) --mode-webclips {TXT,PDF}  convert web clips to text (TXT) or pdf (PDF) before upload (default: TXT) --retry N                  retry N times on note upload error before giving up, 0 for infinite retries (default: 5)